doctrine/phpcr-odm/README.md

 # Installation

-If you use the PHPCR ODM **Symfony Bundle**, please look into the README of the bundle.
+If you use the Doctrine PHPCR ODM **Symfony Bundle**, please look into the [Tutorial to install the DoctrinePHPCRBundle](https://github.com/symfony-cmf/symfony-cmf-docs/blob/master/tutorials/installing-configuring-doctrine-phpcr-odm.rst).
 This documentation explains how to use PHPCR ODM outside of symfony, which requires some manual initialization.